 The ISPEX instruction allows the flexibility to enable parts in an arbitrary order.
-In some systems the order in which parts are enabled is critical.
+In some systems, the order in which parts are enabled is critical.
 For instance, if a slave device awakens before its controller, it may enter an error condition from which it cannot exit.

-The EZTag software enables each part immediately after programming.
-In concurrent mode the parts are enabled in order from system TDI to system TDO.
+The iMPACT software enables each part immediately after programming.
+In concurrent mode, the parts are enabled simultaneously.

-Creating Boundary-Scan Chains
+Creating Boundary Scan Chains